Steps To Create An Effective Call To Action

 3. Keep It Large

 People will miss out on your CTA if it is in the same size as the rest of your content.
 So make it large, as large as you can while keeping within the aesthetics of your page or Ad.
 You want even the most distracted user to notice the CTA.
 However, be sure to test various sizes and keep the one converts best.

 4. Align CTA With Copy

-Your CTA is only an extension of your copy, when you look at it.
+Your CTA is only an extension of your copy when you look at it.
 The CTA pushes readers to take action on what the copy is promoting – a product, a freebie, interesting news, whatever.
-So make sure the CTA aligns to the copy, especially to the name of the thing that you’re promoting.
+So make sure the CTA aligns with the copy, especially to the name of the thing that you’re promoting.